-FALSE: Calling #77 on your cell phone in any state will connect you with highway patrol dispatchers.
+Calling #77 or 112 on your cell phone will connect you to emergency services no matter where you are.

 [Collected via e-mail, March 2002]